 Being convicted of operating a motor vehicle while intoxicated can have serious consequences, including loss of license, higher insurance costs, heavy fines, and jail time.
-If you were stopped and charged with a DUI in the San Fernando Valley, Williams And Seemen is here to help.
+If you were stopped and charged with a DUI in the San Fernando Valley, Williams And Seemen, A Professional Law Corporation is here to help.

 Our Van Nuys DUI lawyers understand that good people can make mistakes and that breathalyzers can give false readings.
 We have the knowledge necessary to challenge the evidence against you, and the ability to help you pursue the best possible outcome.

-Williams And Seemen may be able to have charges thrown out by demonstrating that an equipment or procedural error resulted in an unfair charge.
+Our knowledgeable and experienced criminal defense attorneys at Williams And Seemen, A Professional Law Corporation may be able to have charges thrown out by demonstrating that an equipment or procedural error resulted in an unfair charge.

 As your advocate, we will examine whether or not law enforcement followed proper protocol in regard to: